 - weigh the consequences of refusing to comply with instructions and recommendations.

-- assist the providers in compiling a complete record by authorizing the Campus Health Service to obtain necessary medical information from appropriate sources.
+- assist the providers in compiling a complete record by authorizing CHS to obtain necessary medical information from appropriate sources.

 - keep appointments on time.

 - cancel appointments only when absolutely necessary, and far enough in advance so that other patients might utilize that time.

 - accept personal financial responsibility for any charges not covered by their insurance.